grid-line

 Wrapping Up

-There you have it: eight of the most interesting education technology trends of 2024.
+There you have it: nine of the most interesting education technology trends of 2024.

 From AI-powered learning to eLearning and more, for PreK-12 and adult learning.
 Many of these trends are poised to disrupt the field of education as we know it.